 - Measure the door opening height at the left and right hand sides of the frame.
 Standard clearance of 10mm should be allowed under the door.
 If you want to install a thicker floor covering, allow for this extra height so the door has clearance.

 - Measure the diagonals to see if the door opening is square.
 Measure from top left corner to bottom right corner and vice versa.
 Your diagonal measurements should be the same.
 If not, it could be that the frame is out of square, in which case you’ll need to allow for additional trimming when fitting the door.

 - Lastly, measure the frame rebate where the door sits.
 A 38mm rebate will suit a 35mm thick door and a 42-44mm rebate will best suit a 40mm thick door.
 This will ensure you order the right thickness of door.

 - When measuring the width, you might get the same measurements for all areas.
 If they are not the same, use the largest of the three measurements.
 This process should also apply for the height measurement.
 This is to ensure that you will get the best fitting door for your doorway.

 Measuring your doorway is one of those simple DIY jobs that can be easily undertaken – provided you have the right know-how.
+We hope these tips have helped you better understand how to measure door entryways.
 If you’re still confused, feel free to chat to a member of our many distributors, or get in touch with us on Facebook or Instagram!

 Use these measurements to order your new Hume Door.
 Once you’ve finalised your measurements you can choose from a wide range of doors on our website and purchase your new Hume Door from any of our trusted suppliers.